josechang/sciinfo/README.md

 	There will be a pdfs.txt which include all the file path and original link of the files.
 	And a repository called pdf which includes the pdf files.

-###Django###
+### Django ###
 * Step 1 : make a directory

 		mkdir folder_name

-	make a new folder for the virtual environment
+* Step 2 :make a new folder for the virtual environment

 		cd folder_name

-* step 2 : set up the virtual environment
+* step 3 : set up the virtual environment

 		virtualenv folder_name_enve

 		cd folder_name_enve

-* step 3 : activate the virtual environment
+* step 4 : activate the virtual environment

 		source bin/activate